I knew meditation was good for me.

 Think of it like this..

-I would need a short period of rest, hydration, ice and gentle movements BEFORE I can benefit from the massage.
+I would need a short period of rest, hydration, ice and gentle movements BEFORE I could benefit from a massage.
+I would need

-I needed to bring down the inflammation in my mind (stress response – fight, flight or freeze), before I could feel the benefits of meditation.
+I needed these 4 PREPARATION STEPS before I could feel the benefits of meditation.

 The 4 important things I needed to learn BEFORE I could enjoy meditation